Omnichannel Ecommerce Platform: Detailed Overview

 4. Payment Gateways

-It facilitates online payment which includes handling payment details, and transferring payment from the user’s account to the merchant’s account all while ensuring data and money is handled with utmost security to enable a smooth experience.
-The optimum vendor is selected after critically examining various aspects of compatibility such as APIs, software versions, and others, which may cause functionality problems interfering with the seamless operation of the e-commerce platform.
+Payment gateways facilitate online payments, handling payment details and transferring funds from the user’s account to the merchant’s account while ensuring data and money are handled securely.
+The best vendor is chosen by examining compatibility aspects such as APIs and software versions to ensure smooth operation of the enterprise e-commerce platform.

 Industry-leading payment gateway vendors